 Cost

-Free for a limited number of incidents that can be created and modified per month.
+Free for individuals for a limited number of incidents that can be created and modified per month.
 Even with this free version, you have unlimited view access, your team can be of any size, and you can export your data whenever you want.

 At the top of the tool webpage, click on ‘Join Atlos’ and fill in the short form with your e-mail address and name and choose a password.
 You will be able to use multi-factor authentification to secure your access to Atlos.